Skip Navigation

 How can I support my students / oppose this law outside of school?

-Always remember that you have the greatest protection when you speak up during non-work time and outside of school – for example, by speaking at a school board meeting, church, or other local community group meeting, attending a rally, writing a letter to the editor, or posting on Facebook or other social media.
+Always remember that you have the greatest protection when you speak up about public issues like these during non-work time and outside of school — for example, by speaking at a school board meeting, church, or other local community group meeting; attending a rally; writing a letter to the editor; or posting on Facebook or other social media.
+Keep in mind that personal workplace complaints are not afforded the same protections.
+If you are unsure about whether your comments are likely to be considered protected speech, consult your union representative.

-You can join your students at these off-school events, but you should not use your authority as their teacher to urge students to participate.
+You can join your students at these out-of-school events, but you should not use your authority as their teacher to urge students to participate.

-Sign the NEA EdJustice Honesty in Education pledge to show your support for teaching the truth and stay up to date on the education justice movement.
+Sign the NEA EdJustice Honesty in Education pledge to show your support for teaching the truth and the NEA EdJustice Stand Against Hate and Bias pledge to show your support for LGBTQ+ students and educators and stay up to date on the education justice movement.

 Where can I go for more information on this issue?